aminrj/aminrj.github.io/_posts/2026-06-05-7-ai-security-checks-before-production.md

 These 7 checks are what I run first on a constrained pre-production review.
 They come from analyzing production AI incidents in 2025-2026 and identifying which missing controls appear most frequently in post-incident reviews.

+Cisco's State of AI Security 2026 found prompt injection vulnerabilities in 73% of audited production AI deployments — and prompt manipulation techniques were tied to 60% of AI-driven data-privacy incidents.
+These 7 checks target the controls whose absence most frequently appears in post-incident reports.

 They will not make your system bulletproof.
 They will catch the majority of issues that cause incidents.
 If your system passes all 7, you have a defensible baseline to build from.

 ---